GHS Honors Thesis (GHS:4991)

 (students are advised to keep a copy of all Honors Thesis materials for their records)

 - Faculty Mentor: Turn in one copy of your thesis to your Faculty Mentor for grading.
 Be sure to communicate with your mentor about an appropriate deadline that will give her/him time to review your final draft so that she/he can then sign your Global Health Studies Honors Thesis Cover Sheet.
 You must also discuss the Submission Agreement Form with your mentor.
-NOTE: The Global Health Studies Program Honors Advisor is Dr. Mariola Espinosa.
+NOTE: The Global Health Studies Honors Advisor is Dr. Waltraud Maierhofer.

 - Global Health Studies Program: Before 4:30 pm on the Friday before finals week:

-- Email to firstname.lastname@example.org a final draft of your 30 - 50 page Honors Thesis along with the following materials: an GHS Honors Thesis Cover Sheet (signed by you and your Faculty Mentor), a title page, abstract (400 words or less), citation and bibliography.
+- Email to firstname.lastname@example.org a final draft of your 30 - 50 page Honors Thesis along with the following materials: a GHS Honors Thesis Cover Sheet (signed by you and your Faculty Mentor), a title page, an abstract (400 words or less), citation and bibliography.